Deliver Union Campaign, FAU Berlin

 - Payment for all the equipment needed (bikes, locks, clothes, phones, power and data)

-- Timely payment of adequate wages without depending on bonuses or tips
+- Timely and regular payment of adequate wages

-- Provision of full social, pension and health insurance as well as sick leave and holiday leave according to the law
+- Payment of pension insurance, health insurance, sick leave and holiday leave according to the law

 - Data security

-In response to the protest, Lieferando announced to terminate short-term contracts and offered unlimited contracts to their workers.
+In response to the protest, Lieferando announced the termination of short-term contracts and offered unlimited contracts to their workers.

 In September 2021 FAU won a case in court.
 The Deliver Union had been fighting the arbitrary termination of a worker of Cycle Logistics CL GmbH in March 2021.
-The employer did not explain the decision and even in court justified this decision only in vage terms indicating that the worker had “violated the contract” and had “missed out on articulating the ways he would imagine a future collaboration”.
-Since the worker was actively engaged in setting up a works council within Cycle Logistics CL GmbH, he was organizing workers and the termination was declared shortly after the employers found out about the planned elections of the works council, the Deliver Union and the worker claimed this to be the reason for the termination of his contract.
+The employer did not explain the decision and even in court justified this decision only in vague terms indicating that the worker had ‘violated the contract’ and had ‘missed out on articulating the ways he would imagine a future collaboration’.
+Since the worker was actively engaged in setting up a works council within Cycle Logistics CL GmbH, he was organizing workers and the termination was declared shortly after the employers found out about the planned elections of the works council.
+The Deliver Union and the worker claimed this to be the reason for the termination of his contract.
 For these reasons, the Berlin Labour Court ruled that the termination was unlawful and suspended it.